drobilla/serd/doc/c/overview.rst

    Data can be loaded into a model via an :doc:`api/serd_inserter`, which is a sink that inserts incoming statements into a model.
-   Data in a model can be written out by calling :func:`serd_write_range` on the desired range of statements.
+   Data in a model can be written out by calling :func:`serd_describe_range` on the desired range of statements.

 The sink interface acts as a generic connection which can be used to build custom data processing pipelines.
 For example,